wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 3.Can i define the top margin for share buttons block?

 Yes, admin can define the top margin from plugin settings page

+4.Can we add the social share buttons on every post/pages?

+Yes,you have only need to enable the "Social Share Button" from admin by plugin settings

+5.Can we add at a time only the "Floating Sidebar" OR "Social Share Buttons"?

+Yes,For do it you have need to enable at a time only one